octaprog7/Fibonacci/README.md

-# Fibonacci class with iterator for amy project.
+# Fibonacci class with iterator for any project.